erikpoole/capstone/proposal.md

 **Mentor -**
 	Jeff Barlow (https://www.linkedin.com/in/barlowjeff/)

-**Project Milestones -**
+**Project Milestones -**\
-	Faciliate partners downloading the CLI for app design Facilitate app submission through Partner Portal
+	Faciliate partners downloading the CLI for app design\
+	Facilitate app submission through Partner Portal\
-	Retrieve app status (post-submission) and display milestones during validation *Will require update SDK to allow unauthorized apps to be pulled Notify (probably e-mail) creaters when an app either fails or passes validation Maintain Qualtrics standards for E2E and unit testing Host Documentation for Portal Usage
+	Retrieve app status (post-submission) and display milestones during validation\
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Will require update SDK to allow unauthorized apps to be pulled*\
+	Notify (probably e-mail) creaters when an app either fails or passes validation\
+	Maintain Qualtrics standards for E2E and unit testing\
+	Host Documentation for Portal Usage

-**Stretch Milestones -**
+**Stretch Milestones -**\
-	Create app skeleton/name/credentials in portal (instead of CLI) Authorization/Authenication of Users
+	Create app skeleton/name/credentials in portal (instead of CLI)\
+	Authorization/Authenication of Users\
-		*Based in part on whether partner registration is complete by the time of capstone completion
+	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Based in part on whether partner registration is complete by the time of capstone completion*

 **Tools to be Used -**\
 	Visual Studio Code\